-In planning and performing our audit of the financial statements of the governmental activities and the major fund of the Alternative Educational Academy of Ogemaw County as of and for the year ended June 30, 2017, in accordance with auditing standards generally accepted in the United States of America, we considered the Alternative Educational Academy of Ogemaw County's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Alternative Educational Academy of Ogemaw County's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the Alternative Educational Academy of Ogemaw County's internal control.
+In planning and performing our audit of the financial statements of the governmental activities and the major fund and the aggregate remaining fund information of the Alternative Education Academy of Ogemaw County as of and for the year ended June 30, 2020, in accordance with auditing standards generally accepted in the United States of America, we considered the Alternative Education Academy of Ogemaw County's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Alternative Education Academy of Ogemaw County's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the Alternative Education Academy of Ogemaw County's internal control.